Stape

 How cookies affect analytic and marketing campaign

-Intelligent Tracking prevention algorithms used in Firefox and Safari limit the cookie lifetime to 7 days (when cookies are set with JavaScript) or 24 hours (when all of the following conditions are met: cookies are set with JavaScript, link decoration is used, and referring to a website is a ´known tracker´).
+Intelligent Tracking Prevention algorithms used in Firefox and Safari limit the cookie lifetime to 7 days (when cookies are set with JavaScript) or 24 hours (when all of the following conditions are met: cookies are set with JavaScript, link decoration is used, and referring to a website is a ´known tracker´).

 Attribution and reporting